Cyriaque Lamar

 “Two!”

 The Archangel wore a metal bucket atop her skull, handle as a chinstrap.
 It was the same bucket Xoz had thrown from the monolith.
-The river took it, the rats found it, and the disrespect was visceral.

 “One!”